Getting Started with Tekton Part 1: Hello World

 tekton-pipelines-webhook-69796f78cf-b28z4 1/1 Running 0 9s tekton-pipelines-controller-6d55778887-df59t 1/1 Running 0 13s

-Finally, in a couple of the examples, you’ll be pushing up container images to Docker Hub, so create a secret that Tekton can use to log in to Docker Hub with, substituting the placeholder values with your own:
+Finally, in a couple of the examples, you’ll be pushing container images to Docker Hub.
+Create a secret that Tekton can use to log in to Docker Hub.
+Substitute the placeholder values with your own:

 kubectl create secret docker-registry dockercreds --docker-server=https://index.docker.io/v1/ --docker-username=<DOCKERHUB_USERNAME> --docker-password=<DOCKERHUB_PASSWORD> --docker-email <DOCKERHUB_EMAIL>

 What better place to start than with a good ‘ole “Hello World” example?
 For this example, you’ll start with the most basic building block of a pipeline: a task.
 This task will simply start up a container, write “Hello World”, and end: